 Another affordable option is to hire a motorcycle in Yogyakarta and ride it to Selo.
 Just take a small daypack with you on the bike and if you have a larger primary backpack, you can ask your guesthouse to look after it until you get back to Yogyakarta.

-If you're not already staying in Yogyakarta, you'll probably want to spend a few nights there first before heading on towards Selo to climb Mt.
+If you're reading this guide having yet to reach Yogyakarta, we imagine that you'll want to spend a few nights there first before heading on towards Selo to climb Mt.
 Merapi.

 An alternative route to the summit from Kinahrejo on the southern side of the mountain is also possible, but is forbidden by the authorities because it is considered too dangerous.